daleao/sdv/Modular Gameplay Overhaul/Modules/Tools/README.md

 The area of effect of Hoe and Watering Can may be customized by setting a length and radius for each upgrade level.
 Note that the radius adds to both side of the farmer, such that a radius of 1 yields an area 3 tiles wide.

 The radius of the Scythe and Golden Scythe can also be configured.
 By default, a regular Scythe will have twice the range of a sword, and a Golden Scythe will have twice the range of a regular Scythe.
 Setting the ranges to zero reverts them back to vanilla status.
+Also includes the popular Harvest With Scythe feature, replacing other similar mods.

 ## Enchantments